huynguyen250896/GeneCluster/README.md

 - adjustedP: logical.
 Whether we should adjust the gained P-values (One-way ANOVA test) using the Benjamini-Hochberg procedure.
 Default is `adjustedP = T`.

+Please see [data_n_code](https://github.com/huynguyen250896/GeneCluster/tree/master/data_n_code) to grasp a data format required by GeneCluster and its usage well.

 #### III.
 Pipeline
 ---
 ![Figure](https://imgur.com/rMuwnLh.png)